container-lisp/s2i-lisp/README.md

   bits may.

-* Git commit hash (eg. `b6ef12a`): The semantics of this tag are the same as above. it is provided as a convenience in order to map back to the original source version.
+* Git commit hash (eg. `b6ef12a`): The semantics of this tag are the same as above.
+It is provided as a convenience in order to map back to the original source version.

 * Quicklisp dist version date + travis-ci build number (eg. `20181210.26`):